History of the club

 FIRST WORLD WAR

-N. Tregurtha Captain of Cornwall.
+N. Tregurtha returns to St Ives and is Captain of Cornwall.
 First post-war senior game of rugby football in Cornwall, St. Ives play RAF St Mellion at Higher Tregenna.
+Tom Brant was reserve team captain and George Pearce made his debut against Hayle on November 1st 1919.

 St. Ives moved to Recreation Ground -leased to it by Borough Council.
 Ground officially opened 2nd April.
 First officially recognised Schools Rugby match in Cornwall played at Higher Tregenna.
 St. Ives Council School defeats Lescudjack School by 26pts to Nil.